5 October 1910 revolution: Modification of national symbols

 With the establishment of the Republic, the national symbols were modified.
 By a Provisional Government decree dated 15 October 1910, a committee was appointed to design the new symbols.
 The modification of national symbols, according to historian Nuno Severiano Teixeira, emerged from the difficulty that republicans faced with representing the Republic:

 The flag

-In relation to the flag, there were two inclinations: one of keeping the blue and white colours, traditional of Portuguese flags, and another of using "more republican" colours: green and red.
+In relation to the flag, there were two inclinations: one of keeping the blue and white colors, traditional of Portuguese flags, and another of using "more republican" colours: green and red.
 The committee's proposal suffered several alterations, with the final design being rectangular, with the first two-fifths closest to the flagpole to be green, and the three remaining fifths, red.
-Green was chosen because it was considered the "colour of hope", while red was chosen as a "combative, hot, virile" colour.
+Green was chosen because it was considered the "color of hope", while red was chosen as a "combative, hot, virile" color.
 The project of the flag was approved by the Provisional Government by vote on 19 November 1910.
 On 1 December was celebrated the Feast of the Flag in front of the Municipal Chamber of Lisbon.
 The National Constituting Assembly promulgated the adoption of the flag on 19 June 1911.